simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

    b.
 Assign the appropriate permissions to team members based on their roles and the environment.
    c.
 Consider restricting access to production workspaces to a smaller group of trusted team members.

-6. **Version Control Settings**:
-   Configure version control settings for each workspace:

-   a.
-Go to the "Version Control" section in the workspace settings.
-   b.
-Connect the workspace to your GitHub repository.
-   c.
-Set the VCS branch to match your environment branches (e.g., "sandbox", "staging", "production").

-Remember, keeping your Terraform Cloud configuration secure is crucial.
-Always use environment variables for sensitive information, and never commit secrets to your version control system.

-By following these steps, you'll have a well-organized and secure setup in Terraform Cloud, with proper separation between environments and efficient management of common variables.

 3. **Configure Github Secrets**: Set up the following secrets in your GitHub repository settings: